 Reach out to schedule a consultation with our security specialists.

 Brian Harmison is the CEO of Corsica Technologies, a leading IT solutions provider, with over two decades of experience in technology.
-He has held key leadership positions in renowned technology companies, specializing in IT strategy, cybersecurity, and managed services.
-His vision has driven Corsica Technologies’ growth and transformation, making it a trusted partner for IT solutions and cybersecurity services.
+He has held key leadership positions in renowned technology companies, specializing in IT strategy, cybersecurity, AI strategy, and managed services.
+His vision has driven Corsica Technologies’ growth and transformation, making it a trusted partner for managed IT solutions and managed cyber security services.
 Through collaboration, mentorship, and team development, Brian positions Corsica Technologies for continued success and innovation in IT and cybersecurity.